Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Introduction

 \section{Introduction}

-The linear-in-means model is a canonical approach to estimating social influence in social networks.
-Suppose there is a network with $n$ nodes, encoded by a symmetric adjacency matrix $A \in \R^{n \times n}$.
-In binary networks, $A_{ij} = 1$ if nodes $i$ and $j$ form an edge, and $A_{ij} = 0$ otherwise, though we note that our results do not require that $A$ be binary.
-Each node $i$ is associated with an outcome $Y_i \in \R$ and a covariate $T_i \in \R$.
-Letting $\Ni = \left\{ j \in [n]: A_{ij} = 1 \right\}$ denote the neighbors of node $i$ in the network, the treatment and outcome of the neighbors are allowed to influence the outcome of node $i$ as follows:
+The linear-in-means model is a canonical approach to estimating peer influence in social networks \citep{bramoulle2020, blume2011}.
+Suppose there is a network with $n$ nodes, encoded by a symmetric adjacency matrix $\A \in \R^{n \times n}$.
+In binary networks, $\A_{ij} = 1$ if nodes $i$ and $j$ form an edge, and $\A_{ij} = 0$ otherwise.
+Each node $i \in [n]$ is associated with an outcome $Y_i \in \R$ and a covariate $T_i \in \R$.
+Letting $\mathcal{N}_i = \left\{ j \in [n]: \A_{ij} = 1 \right\}$ denote the neighbors of node $i$, the treatments and outcomes of the neighbors of node $i$ are modeled as influencing $i$'s outcome according to

-The coefficient $\beta$, typically called the ``contagion term'', measures how peer outcomes $Y_j$ influence the outcome $Y_i$ at vertex $i$.
-This is variously referred to elsewhere in the literature as an ``exogeneous spatial lag'' \citep{florax1992}, a ``spatial autoregression'' or an ``endogeneous peer effect'' \citep{manski1993}.
-Similarly, the coefficient $\delta$, typically called the ``interference term'', measures how peer treatments $T_j$ influence $i$'s outcome $Y_i$.
-Elsewhere in the literature, $\delta$ is variously referred to as a ``contextual peer effect'' \citep{manski1993}, an ``exogeneous peer effect'' \citep{manski1993}, a ``spatial Durbin term,'' or a ``spatially lagged X'' term \citep{anselin1988}.

-The linear-in-means model has been the subject of considerable attention due to challenges identifying the peer effects \citep[see][for a recent review]{bramoulle2020}. \cite{manski1993} famously showed that peer effects are not identified in highly structured social networks.
-Much of the difficulty comes from the presence of $Y$ on both sides of of equation~\eqref{eq:lim-avg}.
-Manski's result was subsequently generalized by Proposition~\ref{prop:bramoulle2009} of \cite{bramoulle2009}, which showed that identification of the linear-in-means model is possible, provided that there are some open triangles (``intransivity'') or some variation in group sizes in the network.
-Since most social networks feature open triangles or variation in group sizes, the linear-in-means model is generally understood to be identified.

-Unfortunately, identification in the linear-in-means model does not imply estimability of the parameters.
-To briefly highlight the problem, consider Fig.~\ref{fig:mse-problem}, which shows the estimation error of three estimators applied to an identified model in a simulation study.
-All networks in the simulation exhibit high levels of intransitivity, yet none of the estimators are able to recover the regression coefficients $\alpha, \beta$ and $\delta$.
-The mean-squared error of the estimates does not decrease with growing sample size.
-These simulation results are contrary to expectations that these estimators are consistent at $\sqrt{n}$-rates.

-The issue is a degeneracy in the design matrix of the linear-in-means model.
-While the columns of the design matrix are linearly independent for every finite sample size $n$, the contagion and the interference columns become colinear with the intercept in the large sample limit, a setting sometimes referred to as ``nearly singular design'' \citep{phillips2016, knight2008}.
-Our main result states that the peer effect terms of the design matrix converge uniformly to constant multiples of the intercept column.
-The consequence of this colinearity is that peer effects can be inestimable \emph{even when they are identified}.